azatega/it-2001-project/README.md

 ## Live Demo
 Deployed to [it2001.zatega.dev](https://it2001.zatega.dev/)

-Front end on Cloudflare Pages, back end on Hetzner
+Front end on Cloudflare Pages, back end on Hetzner.
+Sign up to write comments.

 ## Tools & Libraries Used (Frontend):
 - [Vite](https://vite.dev/)